cdpxe/NetworkCovertChannels/README.md

 # NetworkCovertChannels

-Some network covert channel projects of my own research.
+This project contains some of my covert channel projects and also refers to some other repositories where I host my additional covert channel projects.

 Please see [my website](http://steffen-wendzel.blogspot.com/p/covert-channel-software.html) for an explanation of these tools.

-This project contains some covert channel projects and also refers to some other repositories where I host additional covert channel projects.

 ## In this repository: